necheyberhe/ML_Assignment4/README.md

-Assignment 4 – Flower Classification Using CNNs and Transfer Learning
+Assignment 4 – Practice the usage of  CNNs
 ===============================================================================================================
 Overview